 Sexual assault is expressly defined under the Texas Penal Code Section 522.021.
 The Section also contains what propels an assault case to be an aggravated sexual assault.
 This offense is considered more serious compared to the normal assault.
 It brings with it a heightened punishment.
-Attorney Jack B. Carroll, a lawyer that’s consistently seen at the Harris County Criminal Justice center defending people with aggravated sexual assault cases, believes that most people that are accused of a crime involving sex are assumed to be guilty and are in dire need of an experienced criminal defense lawyer.
+Most lawyers that are consistently seen at the Harris County Criminal Justice center defending people with aggravated sexual assault cases, believe that most people that are accused of a crime involving sex are assumed to be guilty and are in dire need of an experienced criminal defense lawyer.

 Aggravated Sexual Assault

 Under the Texas Penal Code, sexual assault happens when an individual recklessly, knowingly or intentionally causes harm to another individual and/or threatens to harm another individual via sexual attack without his or her consent.
 In contrast, this offense comprises of the mens rea of knowingly or intentionally.
 Consequently, there’s no conviction of you only acted recklessly.
 Moreover, aggravated sexual assault consists of oral, anal, or vaginal penetration.

 Sexual offense with physical attack